anjalisarawgi/mlops_sign_mnist/README.md

 > Answer:
 > We used the Google Compute Engine to run our machine learning training and inference workloads.
 Compute Engine provided us with virtual machines (VMs) for our computational tasks.
 >
-> We used instances with the following hardware configurations:
+> We used with the following instance:
-> - **n1-standard-4:** This type of VM comes with 4 vCPUs and 15 GB of memory, suitable for moderate workloads and data preprocessing tasks.
-> - **n1-highmem-8:** This VM type has 8 vCPUs and 52 GB of memory, ideal for training large machine learning models that require substantial memory.
-> - **n1-highcpu-16:** This instance provides 16 vCPUs and 14.4 GB of memory, used for compute-intensive tasks and parallel processing.
+> - **n1-standard-1:**
->
+> - **region: europe-west1-b**
-> We started these instances using custom containers to ensure consistency across different environments.
-Each container was built with the necessary dependencies and configurations required for our specific tasks. with these custom containers, we could deploy our code and run experiments in a controlled and reproducible environment.
+> We started this instance using a ready to go Pytorch image (pytorch-latest-cpu-v20240627) to ensure consistency across different environments.
+> We cloned a github repository in this instance, set up the environment and ran our training model.
->
+> Our VM is **mlops-sign-mnist-instance**
-> Over
---- question 18 fill here ---

 ### Question 19